About

 Subsidiary research questions

-• What were the (post)colonial foundations and pedagogical design of the University of Sussex and how was the library formed in conjunction with these?
+- What were the (post)colonial and geopolitical foundations and pedagogical design of the University of Sussex and how was the library formed in conjunction with these?

-• What examples of both reproduction of, and resistance to, colonial or racialised knowledge formations can be discovered across each of these six decades of library service design and user experience?
+- What examples of both reproduction of, and resistance to, colonial or racialised knowledge formations can be discovered across this institutional memory?

 Research aims

-• To centre the voices, identities, and learning, teaching and research needs of marginalised Sussex students and staff, thereby addressing institutional EDI priorities in closing racialised awarding gaps and improving inclusive educational experiences and outcomes.
+- To centre the voices, identities, and learning, teaching and research needs of marginalised Sussex students and staff

-• To re-centre the importance of the library as an active agent of knowledge exchange and a partner in social and cultural transformation: the nexus of the university and only department that connects and develops all disciplines and student and staff knowledge needs.
+- To re-centre the importance of the library as an active agent of knowledge exchange and a partner in social and cultural transformation

-• To make the case for further institutional and sectoral investment in co-produced programmes of activity between library professionals and library users (educators, students, researchers) in necessary action to fulfil decolonial and anti-racist objectives and actions.
+- To make the case for further institutional and sectoral investment in collaboration between library professionals and library users in necessary action to fulfil decolonial and anti-racist objectives and actions.

-Phase one (September – December 2022): archival research via the University of Sussex Collection, Library Legacy and British Library of Development Studies (BLDS) Legacy special collections.
+- archival research and knowledge mapping via the University of Sussex Collection, Library Legacy and British Library of Development Studies (BLDS) Legacy special collections focusing on the societal provenance, scope and development of these collections.

-Phase 2 (January – March 2023): interviews, focus groups and participatory workshops with past and present Sussex students and staff (using archival findings as forms of elicitation) documenting examples of lived experiences of both reproduction of and resistance to racialised and (post)colonial knowledge formations via library interfaces, collections, services, and working relationships.
+- interviews, focus groups and participatory workshops with past and present Sussex students and staff (using archival findings as forms of elicitation) exploring examples of lived experiences of both reproduction of and resistance to racialised and (post)colonial knowledge formations via library interfaces, collections, services, and working relationships.